Eidophor: Operation

 The Eidophor used an optical system somewhat similar to a conventional movie projector, but substituted a slowly rotating mirrored disk or dish for the film.
 The disk was covered with a thin film of transparent high-viscosity oil, and through the use of a scanned electron beam, electrostatic charges could be deposited onto the oil, causing its surface to deform.
-Light was shined on the disc by a striped mirror consisting of strips of reflective material alternating with transparent non-reflective areas.
+Light was shone onto the disc by a striped mirror consisting of strips of reflective material alternating with transparent non-reflective areas.
 Areas of the oil unaffected by the electron beam would allow the light to be reflected directly back to the mirror and towards the light source, whereas light passing through deformed areas would be displaced and would pass through the adjacent transparent areas and onwards through the projection system.
 As the disk rotated, a doctor blade discharged and smoothed the ripples in the oil, readying it for re-use on another television frame.

 The Mission Control room in Houston featured Eidophor projection systems.

 The Eidophor was a large and cumbersome device.
 It required a setup crew of at least two engineers, and three-phase AC power.
 Contamination of the oil bath would often cause visible artifacts to appear in the projected image.
 A rainbow-effect "eyebrow", or halo, surrounded the projected image.

 Simple Eidophors produced black-and-white images.
 Later units used a color wheel (equivalent to the color television standard CBS tried to bring to the market against RCA/NBC's FCC-approved NTSC system, and today's DLP projection system) to produce red, green, and blue fields.
 The last models produced used separate red, green, and blue units in a single case.
 The Eidophor was 80 times brighter than CRT projectors of the time.
 The last Eidophors were able to project color images up to 18 meters wide.